twitharshil/backend-task/README.md

 1. Start by creating a local repository for this folder.

-1. In the repo root directory, run `npm install` to gather all dependencies.
+2. In the repo root directory, run `npm install` to gather all dependencies.

-1. Next, `npm run seed` will seed the local SQLite database. **Warning: This will drop the database if it exists**.
+3. Next, `npm run seed` will seed the local SQLite database. **Warning: This will drop the database if it exists**.
 The database lives in a local file `database.sqlite3`.

-1. Then run `npm start` which should start both the server and the React client.
+4. Then run `npm start` which should start both the server and the React client.

+5. Then run `npm run test` which should run the unit test.
 ❗️ **Make sure you commit all changes to the master branch!**

 ## Technical Notes